ibm-cloud-docs/vpc/instance_metadata_vpc_access_instance_metadata.md

 ### Collecting information from the metadata service
 {: #imd-access-md-use}

 1. From the virtual server instance, make a request to the metadata token service to retrieve an instance identity access token.
-Specify how long the token is valid, for example, you can specify 3600 seconds (1 hour).
+Specify how long you want the token to remain valid.
+For example, you can specify 3600 seconds (1 hour).

    ```json
    export instance_identity_token=`curl -X PUT "http://api.metadata.cloud.ibm.com/instance_identity/v1/token?version=2024-11-12"\